 Doil produced an aggrieved sigh.
 “My lord, I wouldn’t be waking you if it weren’t urgent.”

 Waking Kiluron acknowledged that this was true, and also acknowledged that his role as Prime never stopped, even when he slept.
-However, sleeping Kiluron was not interested in what waking Kiluron thought.
+However, sleeping Kiluron was not interested in what waking Kiluron thought, and wondered about throwing the pillow at his botherer.
 “Whatever it is, it can wait until morning.”

 “This can’t wait until morning,” Doil insisted.
 “Please?”
 Kiluron made an exaggerated snoring noise with the pillow over his head, and Doil sighed again.